How Much Does a French Drain Cost in 2025?

 Cost to Install a Sump Pump and French Drain

-Installing a sump pump along with a French drain in your basement costs $4,650 to $17,000.
-On its own, sump pump installation costs approximately $500 to $2,000.
+On its own, sump pump installation costs $500 to $2,000.
 You don't always need to install both at the same time, but they're often paired together.
+The sump pump collects the water from the channel and removes it from the home, enhancing the effectiveness of your drainage system.

-The two systems work together to prevent water backup.
+The two systems work together to prevent water from backing up.
 The drain tile or perforated pipe of the French drain allows perimeter water to flow into the sump basin, which is set lower than the tile.
 The sump pump then sends the water outside your home to a storm drain or your internal sewage outlet, where allowed.

-When using a sump pump with an interior French drain, it's a good idea to install a battery backup for the pump's power supply.
+If you pair a sump pump with an interior French drain, consider adding a battery backup to ensure the pump continues to operate during power outages.

 Exterior Perimeter French Drain Cost

-Exterior perimeter weeping tiles and French drains cost an average of $500 to $10,000 or more, depending on how deep you need to dig and the size of your home's footprint.
-Generally, you can expect to budget $10 to $50 per linear foot.
+Exterior perimeter weeping tiles and French drains cost an average of $500 to $10,000, depending on the depth of the excavation required and the size of your home's footprint.
+You can expect to budget $10 to $50 per linear foot.

 Exterior Drain TypeAverage Cost Range